Gary Glitter: Conviction and release in Vietnam

-Glitter's Vietnamese lawyer, Le Thanh Kinh, said that his client intended to return to the UK, although he had also expressed interest in moving to either Hong Kong or Singapore.
+Gadd's Vietnamese lawyer, Lê Thành Kinh, said that his client intended to return to the UK, although he had also expressed interest in moving to either Hong Kong or Singapore.
 In the UK, it was reported that he would be placed on the Sex Offenders Register on his return.
-British Home Secretary Jacqui Smith said that Glitter should be given a Foreign Travel Order (FTO) banning him from overseas travel: "We need to control him, and he will be [controlled] once he returns to this country."
+British Home Secretary Jacqui Smith said that Gadd should be given a Foreign Travel Order (FTO) banning him from overseas travel: "We need to control him, and he will be [controlled] once he returns to this country."

-Glitter was released on 19 August 2008.
-He was escorted under police guard to Tan Son Nhat International Airport in Ho Chi Minh City and put on a flight to London via Bangkok.
+Gadd was released on 19 August 2008.
+He was escorted under police guard to Tân Sơn Nhất International Airport in Ho Chi Minh City and put on a flight to London via Bangkok.
 In Bangkok, he claimed that he had tinnitus and a heart condition and refused to board the flight to London despite the efforts of British police sent to escort him, although they had no jurisdiction to take action.
-A doctor attending to him airside diagnosed Glitter with costochondritis, prescribed him painkillers, and declared him fit for travel.
-Glitter continued to refuse to leave.
-He booked himself into a transit lounge room and claimed he was a "free man."
+A doctor attending to him airside diagnosed Gadd with costochondritis, prescribed him painkillers, and declared him fit for travel.
+Gadd continued to refuse to leave.
+He booked himself into a transit lounge room and claimed he was a "free man".
 He was refused admission to Thailand as a threat to domestic morality.
 Thai immigration officials gave him a deadline to leave the country, and warned that he would be detained and deported to the UK if he did not leave voluntarily.

-On the evening of 20 August, Glitter took a flight to Hong Kong, where he requested medical treatment, claiming that he was suffering a heart attack.
+On the evening of 20 August, Gadd took a flight to Hong Kong, where he requested medical treatment, claiming that he was suffering a heart attack.
 The Hong Kong authorities also refused to admit him and he returned to Thailand the next day.

-At least 19 countries, including Cuba, Cambodia, and the Philippines, announced that they would refuse entry to Glitter, and on 21 August the Thai authorities stated that he had agreed to return to the UK.
-At 7:10 a.m. on 22 August 2008, he arrived at Heathrow Airport, where he was met by British police officers.
+At least 19 countries, including Cuba, Cambodia, and the Philippines, announced that they would refuse entry to Gadd, and on 21 August the Thai authorities stated that he had agreed to return to the UK.
+On 22 August 2008 he arrived at Heathrow Airport, where he was met by British police officers.

-On his return to the UK, Glitter was added to the Sex Offenders Register for life; he stated an intention to appeal against the decision, but on 16 January 2009 it was announced that he had abandoned the appeal.
+On his return to the UK, Gadd was added to the Sex Offenders Register for life; he stated an intention to appeal against the decision, but on 16 January 2009 it was announced that he had abandoned the appeal.

-On 25 June 2008, The Daily Telegraph reported that Glitter planned to record a new album after his prison release.
+On 25 June 2008, The Daily Telegraph reported that Gadd planned to record a new album after his prison release.
 He was quoted as saying: "I have an incomplete album that I want to finish.
 I have been thinking about the plan during my days in jail.
 I have sung rock 'n' roll for 40 years.
 After jail, I will continue to rock 'n' roll."